qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ☞  On all layers possible / needed the modifiers are in their usual spots.

-☞  Because one often uses an F-key only once, the layer can switch back to BASE after an F-key is used.
+☞  Because one often uses an F-key only once, the layer can switch back to Base after an F-key is used.

 ☞  Because it is hard to touch more than 3 keys, there are modifier combination keys on `_FUN` layer for use with F-keys.